Shower shaving is one of those things that you don’t realize just how good it is until you stop doing it.

 When shaving in the shower expect to save some significant time on your overall grooming routine.
 You won’t have to worry about prepping your face nearly as much as you would when shaving over the sink.

-Cleanup after shower shaving is extremely easy and quick.
+Cleanup after shower shaving is extremely quick and easy.
 Not only can you simply rinse the razor head under the shower head between each pass, but once finished, you don’t have to worry about shave cream dripping down your back or chest.
-Simply rinse under water to remove any clippings or shave cream residue.
+Simply rinse under the water to remove any clippings or shave cream residue.

 Modern men like to manscape or shave other areas of their body regularly.
 This includes the chest, underarms, and groin.
 Doing these in the shower is optimal as you can prep the skin and shave accordingly.
-Should it be your first-time body grooming in the shower, make sure that the drain is clear as to prevent clogging.
+Should it be your first time body-grooming in the shower, make sure that the drain is clear so as to prevent clogging.